Empress36/Call-Center-Data-Analysis-Power-BI-/README.md

 *  Monthly trend by Sum of Call Duration and Total Call by Month
 ## Dashboard view
 You can view the dashboard <a href ="https://github.com/Empress36/Call-Center-Data-Analysis-Power-BI-/blob/main/Screenshot%20of%20Dashboard.jpeg">here<a/>

+## Summary
+This dashboard provides a comprehensive overview of call center performance.
+It displays key metrics like the total number of calls, average call duration, Above SLA Calls, Within SLA Calls and Below SLA Calls.
+The dashboard breaks down call volume by channel and response time, offering insights into how customers are contacting the center and how quickly their needs are being addressed.
+Additionally, it visualizes Customer Satisfaction (CSAT) scores based on sentiment, it’s allow to understand the emotional impact on customer experiences.
+The dashboard also highlights the top 5 states by call volume, which can inform resource allocation and regional strategies.
+Overall, the dashboard is designed to monitor performance, identify areas for improvement, and make data-driven decisions to enhance customer service efficiency and satisfaction.